gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

 To use public key pinning you need to create an `Android network security configuration
 <https://developer.android.com/training/articles/security-config.html>`_ xml file.
 This
 configuration is supported natively on Android Nougat (API Level 24) and newer.
-For versions between API Level 17 and 23 the Gini SDK relies on `TrustKit
+For versions between API Level 17 and 23 Gini Pay API lib relies on `TrustKit
 <https://github.com/datatheorem/TrustKit-Android>`_.
 On API Levels 15 and 16 our own pinning
 implementation is used.